 After having the reverse osmosis system installed, as with almost any other appliance, it will require regular maintenance.
-If you are not sure what it will involve, below are some of the most common questions that could potentially arise in operating the system.
+If you are not sure what it will involve, below are some of the most common question that could potentially arise in operating the system.
 So hopefully you’ll find all the answers you’ll need.

 How often should I change RO filters?

 The first stage usually involves a pre-filter.
 The water first flows through this pre-filter cartridge, which strips it of such as contaminants as silt, dirt, and sediment.
-The purpose of this filter is to protect the delicate RO membranes.
+The purpose of this filter is protect the delicate RO membranes.
 Depending on your average water usage and how much sediment there is in your water, you should replace the pre-filter somewhere between 6 to 9 months.
 If you don’t change your pre-filter regularly, the pre-filter can become clogged and will not be able to protect the RO membranes.

 The next stage of most RO systems usually has the water flowing through a carbon filter.
-Its purpose is to remove the water chlorine, as well as taste and odor contaminants.
+Its purpose is to remove from the water chlorine, as well as taste and odor contaminants.
 It’s also an important stage, because if there’s still chlorine left in the water, it can also damage the RO membrane.
 The life period of this filter is same as for the pre-filter, which is 6-9 months.

 The next stage is usually the reverse osmosis process itself.
 This is the phase that involves the RO membrane.
 Using a separation process, the system uses pressure to press the water through the RO membrane.
 The contaminants are then retained on one side, while water as a pure solvent passes to the other side.
 The semi-permeable feature of the membrane means that only pure solvent can pass, but not the solute contaminants.
 As the water passes through the semi-permeable membrane, it then flows into the storage tank.
 All the dissolved and particulate materials retained by the membrane are then washed out down a drain pipe.

-The average lifespan of the RO membrane is about 2-3 years.
+Average lifespan of the RO membrane is about 2-3 years.
 The time of replacement will vary as with other filters on your average water consumption and the quality of water in your area.

 For the final stage, the RO system is usually equipped with another carbon filter.
 Its purpose is to polish off the water, removing any taste or odor that haven’t been removed yet in order to provide the highest quality drinking water.
-As with the mentioned other carbon filter, it should also be replaced every 6-9 months.
+As with the above mentioned other carbon filter, it should also be replaced every 6-9 months.